dankesean/dankesean.github.io/_pages/about.md

 Research
 ------
-My research interests revolve around how to best analyse, predict, or control chaotic dynamical system when only imperfect models and noisy data are available.
-This extends from data-driven dynamical systems to data assimilation.
+My research interests revolve around how to best analyse, predict, and control chaotic dynamical systems when only imperfect models and noisy data are available.
+This extends from study in data-driven dynamical systems to data assimilation.
+Figures and animations arising from my research can be viewed in [Research](https://dankesean.github.io/research/).
+Information about papers and presentations about my research can be found in [Publications](https://dankesean.github.io/publications/) and [Talks](https://dankesean.github.io/talks/).

 Teaching